 Another beautiful spot on the shore is the September Beach Campground.
 There are 12 campsites that are steps away from soft, white sand.
 Campfires are permitted here and the grounds have picnic tables and drop toilets.
 This spot is perfect for tents and caravans and even offers two glamping tent options.
 Camping is $13 per night.

 Coffin Bay National Park

-Nestled in a sheltered cove, Black Springs Campground is a 4WD spot with 8 beachside sites.
+Nestled in a sheltered cove in Coffin Bay, Black Springs Campground is a 4WD spot with 8 beachside sites.
 It’s surrounded by lush trees and is our favourite place to camp in the park.
-There are drop toilets and fire pits but no other facilities so be sure to take your rubbish with you.
+There are drop toilets and fire pits, but no other facilities, so be sure to take your rubbish with you.
 Camping is $13 per night.

 Coffin Bay Caravan Park

 If you want to stay outside of the park, Coffin Bay Caravan Park is an option that’s closer to Coffin Bay town.
 There are 130 powered and unpowered campsites with access to BBQs, bathrooms and even WiFi.
 It’s decent for an overnight stay, but we didn’t particularly enjoy staying here.
 The sites are on one big grassy knoll, so they don’t have much of a view or any privacy.
 Powered sites are $25 per night.